 What is a distribution?

-What is show on the letter is the allocation of any net proceeds the cooperative had for the prior year.
+What is shown on the letter is the allocation of any net proceeds the cooperative had for the prior year.
 Actual payments, called a distribution in the form of patronage dividends, are made at the discretion of the Board of Directors.

 Why are patronage allocations not paid-out when allocated?